2600: The Hacker Quarterly: Publication history

 The magazine's name comes from the phreaker discovery in the 1960s that the transmission of a 2600 hertz tone - which could be produced perfectly with a plastic toy whistle given away free with Cap'n Crunch cereal, discovered by friends of John Draper - over a long-distance trunk connection gained access to operator mode, and allowed the user to explore aspects of the telephone system that were not otherwise accessible.
 The magazine was given its name by David Ruderman, who co-founded the magazine with his college friend, Eric Corley.
 Ruderman ended his direct involvement with the magazine three years later.

 The magazine traces its origins to early Bulletin Board Systems as a place for hackers to share information and stories with each other.
-It was launched in January 1984, coinciding with the book of the same name and the break-up of AT&T. It is published and edited by its co-founder Emmanuel Goldstein (a pen name of Corley which is an allusion to George Orwell's Nineteen Eighty-Four) and his company 2600 Enterprises, Inc. 2600 is released on the first Friday of the month following a season change, usually January, April, July, and October.
+It was launched in January 1984, coinciding with the book of the same name and the break-up of AT&T. It is published and edited by its co-founder Emmanuel Goldstein (a pen name of Corley which is a reference to the Emmanuel Goldstein in George Orwell's novel 1984) and his company 2600 Enterprises, Inc. 2600 is released on the first Friday of the month following a season change, usually January, April, July, and October.

 Goldstein has published a compilation of articles from the magazine entitled The Best of 2600: A Hacker Odyssey.
 The book, an 888-page hardcover, has been available from July 28, 2008, in the US and August 8, 2008, in the UK and is published by Wiley.